 Complete and submit the application form, which can be found under the 'Apply for it' section above.
-You will need to send us the correct payment before your application is processed.
+You will need to call us to make a debit/credit card payment before your application is processed, please call the number in the contacts section further down this page.
 If you need help with calculating the fees please contact us before you submit your application.
 You will also need to post the supporting documents to us.

 How long does it take to get a licence?

 Applications are normally processed within eight weeks providing you have included all of the relevant information we require.
 There is a checklist on the application form of what you need to provide.
 Incomplete applications will not be processed until we have all of the required documents.